Talent management: best practices.

 What is a talent?

 A talent is not just a distinctive skill , but an asset that can be developed to make a significant contribution to the organization.
-We often associate a "talent" with the individual who displays this extraordinary ability, but it can only be expressed with the help of a structure that supports its expression.
+We often associate a "talent" with the individual who displays this extraordinary ability, but it can only be expressed with the support of a structure that encourages its daily expression.

 What are the objectives of talent management?